Table of Contents[Hide][Show]

 Now, this doesn’t mean that your standard continental-breakfast-at-a-chain-hotel-tea can cure your ills.
 Herbal teas are your ticket, and there are specific varieties for specific ailments.

 More than 4,000 years later, human beings have extracted myriad medical uses from the cured leaves of the Camellia sinensis, which is actually an evergreen shrub found in East Asia.

 Not every claim is corroborated by clinical studies, but in the vast history of tea, here are some of ailments it’s been said to aid:

 You see, tea contains antioxidants, as well as flavonoids.

-This tea is fermented and is often recommended as a digestif, or an after meal drink.
+Pu-erh or pu’er tea is fermented and is often recommended as a digestif (an after meal drink to aid digestion).

 We know fermentation is the golden ticket for spectacular gut health.
 The properties in the tea help to balance the bacteria in the microbiome, which helps the gut run optimally and digestion run smoothly.

-But Pu-erh is also linked to weight loss, lower cholesterol, clear skin, anti-inflammation, and better sleep.
+But pu-erh is also linked to weight loss, lower cholesterol, clear skin, anti-inflammatory effects, and better sleep.